sbabcoc/JUnit-Foundation/README.md

 #### IDE Configuration for JUnit Foundation

-To enable notifications in the native test runner of IDEs like Eclipse or IDEA, add the `-javaagent` option to the JVM options or your run/debug configuration.
+To enable notifications in the native test runner of IDEs like Eclipse or IDEA, add the `-javaagent` option to the JVM options of your run/debug configuration.

 #### ServiceLoader Configuration Files